 - Wear a Costume and Score Free Treats.
 Make the rounds, with freebies typically found at Salt & Straw, Krispy Kreme, IHOP, and Mike’s Drive-In on Halloween.
 Be sure to double-check this year’s offerings, as deals are subject to change.

 - Plan a Halloween Scavenger Hunt.
 Repurpose Easter eggs on Halloween for kids who prefer to skip trick-or-treating, but still want the candy.
-To make this even more local, stuff a few eggs with splurgy bonbons from Ranger Chocolate Company.
+To make this even more local, stuff a few eggs with splurgy bonbons from Creo Chocolate.

 - Navigate a Corn Maze.
 No Halloween season is complete without puzzling your way through a corn maze.
 Sauvie Island is full of them, and Bella Organic boasts a dog-friendly maze.

 - Walk Through a Haunted Corn Maze.
-Impress your teens with an evening trip into Bella Organic’s haunted corn field, complete with costumed ghouls ready to surprise you at every turn.
+Impress your teens with an evening trip into Bella Organic’s haunted corn field, complete with costumed ghouls ready to surprise (and chase!) you at every turn.
+This experience is truly scary, recommended for brave teens and older.

-- Attend the Sellwood Monster March and Spooktacular.
+- Attend the Sellwood Monster March.
 Don’t miss this Southeast Portland tradition!
-The parade is free and the carnival is ticketed.
-The best part is all the fun will be over well before bedtime.
+The children’s parade is free, and you won’t want to miss it.

 - Brave a Haunted House.
 Visit a traditional haunted house like Fearlandia, walk through Oaks Park Scaregrounds, or experience a few jump scares from live actors at Cinema of Horrors Drive-In — from the safety of your car, at least.
 (Best suited for ages 13 and older!)
 See our full list of haunts here.